sirikon/legalfile-proposal/README.md

 # Legalfile Proposal #

-Legalfile - A proposal for defining software legal terms in an structured way.
+Legalfile - A proposal for defining software legal terms in a structured way.

 ## Why ##